The Bullet. Merriam Webster defines it as follows:

 Some time in the mid-15th century, gunsmiths in Augsburg were experimenting with rifled barrels.
 Augsburg was a commercial centre in the Holy Roman Empire, and home to the richest man in the world at that time - a merchant by the name of Jakob Fugger.
 Rifling is the application of spiral grooves on the inside of the barrel, which imparts axial spin on the bullet as it travels down the barrel.
 This spin stbilizes the flight, and makes a significant improvement inaccuracy.

-Beyond the expense (which is significant), there is some cultural resistance to using the new technology.
+Beyond the expense (which is significant), there was some cultural resistance to using the new technology.
 For example, in 1574 petitioners in Augsberg argued that the local ban on using the rifling technology was not just bad for local defense, but also gave local gunsmiths a bad reputation.
 This case suggests to me that rifling was already quite prevalent, and well known at least as a competition technology.
-It is especially ironic that the smiths in the town of its invention should be barred from using it.
+It is especially ironic that the smiths in the town of its invention should see its use barred in local competition.
 Eventually a compromise was recahed where two competitions would be held, one for smoothbores, and another for rifled guns.
 It would be another 20 years before the town of Augsburg permitted rifled guns to be used in regular competition.

 Quite a lot, it turns out (again pardon the pun).
 In order for rifling to do its job, the bullet must be a (very) tight fit in the barrel.
 For muzzleloading guns, this meant forcing a tight bullet all the way down a long barrel (and 42” was not uncommon in the period).
 This meant that loading times would be even worse than for muskets.
+Military tactics of the period were designed around the mass volley fire concept.
+The rifle would just be too slow to use on this formation.
 Since military tactics evolve far slower than technology, it would be centuries between the invention of rifling, and its adoption as a military standard.
 We will get back to this later.

 Major military powers around the world continue to use smoothbored muskets as their standard issue.

-The early “New Model Army” of the Englih Civil War used Arquebus (matchlock muskets) for its foot soldiers (who were alternated with pikemen), and the dragoons (mounted infantry) using snaphaunces.
+The early “New Model Army” of the Englih Civil War used Arquebus (matchlock muskets) for its foot soldiers (who were interpersed with pikemen), and the dragoons (mounted infantry) used snaphaunces.
 These guns were sufficiently standardized as for the ammunition to be mass manufactured by this point, as evidenced by one nickname for the aquebus - the “caliver”, a corruption of calibre, or bore measure.

 Britain later adopted the Long Land Pattern Musket of 1742 (AKA Brown Bess), and continued to use it until 1838, when it would be superceded by - another smoothbore - but fired with a percusion cap.
 The Brown Bess and its successor fired a .75” callibre ball.
 I cannot find the actual calibre of the “calivers”, but it was similar if not identical to the .75” of the Brown Bess.
 Other powers - the Dutch, French, Germans followed along similar lines.
 The rifled bore would only find favour among sport shooters and hunters.